Table of Contents

 Explanation:

-Reason for Appearance of New Progeny: The new combinations of traits in the F_2 generation result from the independent assortment of genes during meiosis in the F_1 plants.
+Reason for Appearance of New Progeny: The new combinations of traits in the katex is not definedgeneration result from the independent assortment of genes during meiosis in the katex is not defined plants.
 This process allows for different combinations of dominant and recessive alleles to occur, leading to new phenotypic combinations in the progeny.
 This phenomenon, known as genetic recombination, is a key feature of Mendelian inheritance and contributes to genetic diversity.

 Chapter No. | Chapter Name |